Strike Social Blog Cover - Setting Up Google TV Ads For Your YouTube CTV Campaigns

 1. Setup in Google Ads

 Media buyers can set up both Google and YouTube TV ads on the Google Ads platform.
-This integration allows advertisers to create, monitor, and optimize their campaigns from a single interface, streamlining the advertising process and providing a unified reporting system.
+This integration allows advertisers to create, monitor, and optimize their campaigns from a single interface, streamlining the advertising process and providing a unified reporting system for tracking video ad metrics.

 2. Media Buyers Cannot Guarantee Specific Channel Placement